LyonsLab/StarBLAST/docs/index.rst

 What is SequenceServer?
 =======================

-In 2015 a modern front-end implementation of BLAST, SequenceServer, was developed by the Wurmlab at Queen Mary University of London (Priyam et al., 2019).
+In 2015 a modern front-end implementation of BLAST, SequenceServer, was developed by the Wurmlab at Queen Mary University of London (Priyam *et al.*, 2019).

 SequenceServer provides various advantages over the NCBI BLAST implementation, such as an improved GUI to visualize BLAST results and the ability to use custom databases.
 Read more about SequenceServer's user-centric design and sustainable software development philosophy `here <https://doi.org/10.1093/molbev/msz185>`_.

 Despite being a state-of-the-art BLAST service, the current SequenceServer implementation is not easily scalable, especially for classes without IT support or classes with hundreds of students.

 The StarBLAST Suite